atindriyaghosh/fp-in-scala/README.md

-# func-prog-in-scala
+# fp-in-scala
-Implementations for exercises in Functional Programming In Scala
+Implementations of exercises in Functional Programming In Scala